datacamp-content-public/courses-google-sheets-conditional-formatting/chapter1.md

 skills: 2
 ```

-Conditional formatting can be used to accentuate data that occurs within a certain time period.
+Conditional formatting can be used to bring attention to data that occurs within a certain _time period_.
+Working with dates in spreadsheets is more difficult than plain numbers, but Sheets has options available in the conditional formatting menu that will make this process easier.

 `@instructions`
-- Instruction 1
-- Instruction 2
-- Instruction 3
+- Check the dates to ensure they are valid.
+Fix dates as needed.
+- Move the date column next to the item column.
+- Select and conditional format dates in the month of October.
+- Tell us what item sells best in October.

 `@hint`
 - Here is the hint for this setup problem.